-Landscape maintenance company personnel have expertise in horticulture, including evaluation and treatment of plant problems (insects, diseases, weeds, nutritional imbalances); proper chemical usage; mowing, pruning and edging methods; and other landscape maintenance practices.
+Landscape maintenance professionals should have expertise in horticulture, including evaluation and treatment of plant problems (insects, diseases, weeds, nutritional imbalances); proper chemical usage; mowing, pruning and edging methods; and other landscape maintenance practices.
 Sometimes, a contractor will have specially trained staff members, such as a certified arborist or licensed pest control operator, who can be even more effective, but also more expensive.
 However, the additional cost for this level of contracted maintenance can be less expensive than replacing plants damaged by diseases, insects, or improper maintenance.
-Additionally, a certified arborist can identify hazardous trees that are a liability to the community.
+Additionally, a certified arborist Can provide tree risk assessments to identify potential liability concerns to the community.

-Hiring a contractor versus in-house landscape maintenance eliminates capital outlay for equipment and associated maintenance.
+Hiring a contractor versus in-house landscape maintenance may eliminate capital outlay for equipment and associated maintenance.
 Well-maintained mowers, edging equipment, spreaders, sprayers, and specialized hand tools are needed to properly maintain trees, planted beds, and turf.
 A contractor is experienced in using and servicing landscape maintenance equipment.

 Residential development and urbanization are the most rapid forms of land use change in Florida.
 With this change, constraints on natural resources (e.g., water availability), wildlife conservation, and the preservation of native vegetation in these habitats are becoming more important (http://1000friendsofflorida.org/florida2070/wp-content/uploads/2017/08/FOF-1080-Newsletter-Spring-2017-v12-web.pdf).
 Protecting the environment in Florida communities has become a major issue because of concerns about human and environmental health.